How to update the firmware on your AirPods

-version 3.5.1 only to come away disappointed.
-It seems Apple hasn't provided a way to manually update the firmware on AirPods, opting instead for an automatic update process.
+Apple has released a new firmware version for the first-generation AirPods, updating them from version 3.7.2 to version 6.3.2.
+The company doesn't currently offer a list of changes present in the firmware.
+It also doesn't currently provide a way to manually update the firmware on AirPods, opting instead for an automatic update process.

-All that said, Apple won't just install the firmware update willy-nilly (if your AirPods died mid-update it could cause all sorts of problems); you'll need to make sure of the following:
+But Apple won't just install the firmware update willy-nilly (if your AirPods died mid-update it could cause all sorts of problems); you'll need to make sure of the following:

 - Your AirPods must be in the charging case.